 7.9 Counterparts.
 This Agreement may be executed in two or more counterparts, each of which shall be an original and all of which shall constitute together the same document.

 7.10 Construction.
 Unless the context of this Agreement otherwise requires: (a) words of any gender include each other gender; (b) words using the singular or plural number also include the plural or singular number, respectively; (c) the terms “hereof,” “herein,” “hereby” and derivative or similar words refer to this entire Agreement; (d) the terms “Article,” “Section,” or “Exhibit” refer to the specified Article, Section, or Exhibit of this Agreement; (e) the term “or” has, except where otherwise indicated, the inclusive meaning represented by the phrase “and/or”; and (f) the term “including” or “includes” means “including without limitation” or “includes without limitation” so as to not limit the generality of the preceding term.
 Unless otherwise stated, references to days shall mean calendar days.

+7.11 Effectiveness.
+This Agreement will become effective on the date (“Effective Date”) that the IANA functions contract between NTIA and ICANN ends or is terminated, provided that date occurs before February 1, 2017.
+If such ending or termination has not occurred by February 1, 2017, this Agreement shall automatically terminate without further action of the Parties.
+Except as provided in the preceding sentence, no Party shall have the right to revoke or terminate this Agreement prior to the Effective Date.

 IN WITNESS WHEREOF, the Parties have caused this Agreement to be executed by their duly authorized representatives as of the Effective Date:

-[Names Community]
+INTERNET CORPORATION FOR ASSIGNED NAMES AND NUMBERS ON BEHALF OF THE NAMES COMMUNITY

 By: ___________________________